 The hatchery contractor must satisfy the waste discharge requirements of the appropriate Regional Water Quality Control Board, adhere to the standards set forth in the Hatchery Plan, and comply with the requirements of the Joint Panel with respect to the evaluation program, the genetic quality assurance program, and the environmental monitoring program.
-Managers of the grow-out facilities must comply with the requirements of the Joint Panel with respect to the evaluation program and the environmental monitoring program and the environmental monitoring program, and follow the Grow-Out Facility Procedures Manual described in Appendix A.
+Managers of the grow-out facilities must comply with the requirements of the Joint Panel with respect to the evaluation program.
+Managers of the grow-out facilities must comply with the requirements of the Joint Panel with respect to the evaluation program, the genetic quality assurance program, and follow the Grow-Out Facility Procedures Manual described in Appendix A.